 Silva RP.
 Aspectos genético-moleculares do sono e da privação de sono em humanos e roedores [tese].
 São Paulo: Universidade Federal de São Paulo; 2013.

 All tables (maximum of four tables) should contain the title and heading for columns and must be mentioned in the text.
 They should be numbered sequentially by Arabic numerals, in the order they appear in the text.
-Table footnotes should have a key for abbreviations and statistical tests used.
+Table footnotes should have a definitions for abbreviations and statistical tests used.

-Figures (images, graphs, photographs and illustrations) should be mentioned in the text and submitted in greater than or equal to intended display size.
+Any figure (images, graphs, photographs and illustrations) should be mentioned in the text and submitted in greater than or equal to intended display size.
 The journal accepts a maximum of four figures per article.
 They should be numbered sequentially by Arabic numerals, in the order they appear in the text.
-If the figures have already been published, a written permission for reproduction must be provided by the author/editor, and the legends should include the source of publication.
+If the figures have already been published, a written permission for reproduction must be provided by the author/editor, and legends should include the source of publication.
 When saved in digital files, the resolution should comply with the following instructions:

 Guidelines for formatting figures

 |Line art||An image composed of lines and text, which contains no tonal or shaded areas||tif or eps||Monochrome

 |900 to 1,200 dpi|